approvals/ApprovalTests.Ruby/README.md

 ## Usage

-The basic format of the approval is modeled after the RSpec example:
+The basic format of the approval is modeled after RSpec's _it_:

     approve "something" do
       "this is the received contents"